 (This information is to be used in assessment of impacts)

-- Trees listed in this report that have a HIGH 'STARS' rating (Priority for Retention):None. - Trees listed in this report that have a MEDIUM 'STARS' rating (Consider for Retention): 1 & 2. - Trees listed in this report that are a PRIORITY FOR REMOVAL:None.
+Trees listed in this report that have a:

+- Trees listed in this report that are a PRIORITY FOR REMOVAL:

-These ratings are to be used for design quidance.
+These ratings are to be used for design guidance.
 Refer to the Legend for Matrix Assessment (above) for details.